Navigating Through The Waters of Provider Buy-in During An Implementation

 When a new implementation commences, the core teams are usually the first teams to be assembled.
 The individuals included in the core teams are considered the subject matter experts (SMEs) and will most likely be doing the majority of the system build and workflow development.
 Included in this group will be the analysts from the different departments, including the ancillaries, who may still work on the floors part time to stay in the loop regarding processes and workflows.
 Managers and directors are also frequently included in the core team(s), as they by default will be a part of the more significant meetings that require decisions to be made.
 These leadership level positions do not always have the knowledge of the more granular aspects of the processes and workflows in place, but will without fail bring in those that do when it comes time to make a decision.
 It is important that the analysts, managers, and directors all have a working relationship with the providers, in order to effectively work together and collaborate ensuring acquiescence on all fronts.
 It is paramount that the analysts and managers/directors do not make assumptions in a silo surrounding key areas in which the provider should be consulted.
 When this happen, the road to maximum provider buy-in can become an uphill trek.

 Depending on an organization’s current state, existing committees will be periodically evaluated to ensure the correct individuals are being involved from the beginning.
 Having the correct provider presence on the various committees is critical and should be included in any current state assessment.
 Typically, there will be a designated physician champion(s) or Chief Medical Information Officer (CMIO) that is in charge of the provider considerations during an implementation.
 Choosing the appropriate resource to fill this role can be crucial to the success of an implementation.
 As part of the scope of this role, the individual chosen will be involved in the CPOE meetings that review the pieces of the system that affect all providers.
 These meetings will be comprised of discussions surrounding physician documentation, order sets and other functionality the providers will use and access.
 It is absolutely paramount that these discussions include feedback from all areas, and how that is accomplished will determine the overall success of the implementation from the provider perspective.
-The way providers review content differs greatly from not only specialty to specialty but from individual provider to individual provider.
-The ease and effectiveness of review and feedback received surrounding these provider centric areas, is oftentimes reflective of the overall state of the implementation, therefore periodic and honest evaluation is key.
+The way providers review content differs greatly not only from specialty to specialty, but from individual provider to individual provider.
+The ease and effectiveness of review and feedback received surrounding these provider-centric areas, is oftentimes reflective of the overall state of the implementation, therefore periodic and honest evaluation is key.
 There is no catchall approach when it comes to how to best garner useful feedback from an organization filled with providers of different specialties and skill level as this depends largely on the system selected, the third party vendors utilized, the current state of the organization’s HCIS and existing committee structure.
 With that said, careful attention and consideration given to the areas discussed below will without fail aid in accomplishing the maximum provider buy-in goal:

 Identify Strong Technology Providers

-There is oftentimes a staff portal available for users to access to aid in the review and commentary of any type of evidence-based content needing assessment.
+A staff portal is often available for users to access to aid in the review and commentary of any type of evidence-based content needing assessment.
 This exercise should be reserved for users that are more technically savvy and feel comfortable navigating computers and computer systems.
 So long as the level of computer proficiency is adequate, the user(s) will be able to utilize the portal as it was intended and give the necessary feedback.
 Create a culture in which concrete deadlines are given and enforced to portal users, as to avoid things being placed on the back burner which can tend to occur with this type of review.
 The individuals chosen to be portal users should also be kept in consideration for unit and parallel testing, as well as assisting in the end user training phase in some capacity.
-The strength of their technical savviness is crucial in being able to more easily encourage other providers to buy-in to the benefits of using the system, provide constructive feedback, and/or to simply assist in getting certain resistant providers to willingly use the system at all once it goes Live.
+The strength of their technical savviness is crucial in being able to more easily encourage other providers to buy-in to the benefits of using the system, provide constructive feedback, and/or to simply assist in getting certain resistant providers to willingly use the system at all once it goes live.
 Due to the knowledge base that the more technically savvy providers have from both their review of information via the portal and their general level of comfort when it comes to technology, it is logical that they will receive feedback or complaints from the providers who are struggling.
-It crucial that a defined method of communication is put into place where this information can be passed onto the physician champion or CMIO and the implementation team in a constructive setting, so it can be acted on accordingly when appropriate.
+It is crucial that a defined method of communication is put into place where this information can be passed onto the physician champion or CMIO and the implementation team in a constructive setting, so it can be acted on accordingly when appropriate.

 Identify Strong Hospitalists